AzukoTazumaki/Azuko/README.md

         pass
 ```

-When installing dependencies, two supporting packages for connecting drivers are automatically installed (`mysql-connector-python` for MYSQL and `psycopg2` for Postgres).
+When installing dependencies, supporting package for connecting driver are automatically installed (`psycopg2` for Postgres, full `db_driver` is `postgresql+psycopg2`).
 Before using Postgres, don't forget to export the paths to Postgres like this:

 ```bash
 # .zshrc file